MahmoudHegazi/super_taskboard/README.md

 # What is that
 (The meaning of Dynamic)
+you need to learn how to use this app to get a good final result but you just can use default and check out the options and unlimted features.

 This is a CMS for creating fully customized task boards and calendars to suit your needs, it also gives you full control over new calendars created, edit styles of any element, add custom CSS styles, control the application based on the calendar used, edit title, favicon, background images, (This tool to create and manage different task board with secure login and registration with Remember me and advanced secure against most known hacking types such as XSS, SQL injection, password guessing, remote attack, notification in case the user is hacked and get information about the hacker's computer, on Example: IP address, country, type of operating system), with best UX and good performance and using New custom technique created for this app PHP custom  MVC if you study and practice how to use the app you will create stuning calendars. as this pure PHP it work faster and make it easy to any php developer to edit it and update it